Haythem-Jaidane/Push-button/README.md

 # Push-button

-to manupliate LED we make this project Push button that change LED status
+to manupliate LED we make this project Push button that change LED status and we used direct access to registers to better speed

 ## Schema